rodrigoazlima/xpath-sanitizer/README.md

 - Some docs or comments may reference older package names (e.g., com.example.*); align implementation, tests, and docs as needed.

 ## License
-This project is licensed under the MIT License — see the LICENSE file for details.
+MIT License © 2025 Rodrigo Lima — see the LICENSE file for full text.

 ---

-Last updated: 2025-10-20 18:19 (local)
+Last updated: 2025-10-20 18:27 (local)